mrdijk/EnergyEfficient_FL/energy-efficiency/docs/EnerConsMeas/Configure_cgroupv2.md

 ```
 it should output: cgroup2fs

-Then restart Docker Engine (restart Docker Engine) and run (add sudo before the command if it says permission denied):
+Then restart Docker Engine (restart Docker Engine) and run (if it says permission denied, see the .md guide for DockerDesktopWSL.
+Here it explains how you can configure the user from wsl in the docker group):
 ```sh
 docker info | grep -i cgroup
 ```